kiwilan/php-http-pool/README.md

 -   🚨 Allow handle memory peak: if you have a lot of requests
 -   🗃️ Works with simple arrays, with associative arrays, with array of objects, with Laravel [`Collection`](https://laravel.com/docs/10.x/collections): just define where to get identifier and URL
 -   💬 Optional console output: you can disable it if you don't want to see progress
+-   🚀 Works with any PHP frameworks, `Illuminate\Support\Collection` is a dependency but you can use it without Laravel, `toArray()` method is available after pool execution if you don't want to use `Collection`

 ## Installation